Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

 ![SawTooth](images/SawToothVisualization.png)
 </center>

 Specifically, this waveform should start at -1.0 and linearly increase towards 1.0, before resetting back to -1.0.
 The argument to SawToothGenerator describes the period of the waveform, i.e. the number of samples before it resets back down to -1.0.

+For this task, you should create `SawToothGenerator` so that it behave as above.

+Hints:
-Hint: You should use the % operator, with the period as the right argument.
+ - You should use the % operator, with the period as the right argument.
+ - The argument for the `SawToothGenerator` should be an integer, not a double.
+ - The argument for the `SawToothGenerator` constructor is the period, not the frequency.
+ - There should not be any usage of `Math.PI` in your code.

-For extra fun, draw using the MultiGenerator to play multiple sawtooth or sine waves in combination with each other.
+For extra fun, use the MultiGenerator to play multiple sawtooth or sine waves in combination with each other.

 ### Task 2: Generating an AcceleratingSawTooth